leouieda/scipy2014/README.md

 and automates as much of the process as possible.
 You can go from zero to regularized gravity inversion with as little as 30 lines of code.
-I'll walk through a code example to show you how.
+I'll walk through an example to show you how.

 ## Abstract